InfusionBot/docs/privacy-policy.md

 # Privacy Policy - Discord Welcome-Bot

-Last updated and effective: 26 August 2021
+Last updated and effective: 17 September 2021

 By using Welcome-Bot, you agree to the following privacy policy.